PlayStation 5 uses liquid metal — here’s why that’s cool

 Typically, systems use a paste-style TIM, but that isn’t good enough for the PS5.
 During his teardown of the PS5, Sony engineering vice president Yasuhiro Ootori explained why.

-“The PS5’s SoC is a small die running at a very high clock rate,” said Ootori.
+“The PS5’s SoC is a small die running at a very high clock rate,” Ootori said.
 “This led to a very high thermal density in the silicon die, which required us to significantly increase the performance of the thermal conductor, also known as the TIM, that sits between the SoC and the heatsink.”

 That need led Sony to go with liquid metal.

-“The PS5 utilizes liquid metal as the TIM to ensure long-term, stable, hich-cooling performance,” said Ootori.
+“The PS5 utilizes liquid metal as the TIM to ensure long-term, stable, high-cooling performance,” said Ootori.

 Why doesn’t Sony or Microsoft always use liquid metal?